-Companies with a free zone license can trade internationally, as well as, within the free zone freely.
+Companies with a free zone license can freely trade internationally and within the free zone.
 Within the UAE, they must do this through a distributor.
 Those with an onshore license can trade throughout the UAE and internationally.

 Related Article: How to Setup Business in Dubai

 Thus, from the above discussion, it must be clear to you that setting up a free zone company is much more advantageous than having an onshore entity.

 Let’s learn the steps to start your business in the free zone areas in Dubai.